Chapter 3 Binary Data to Computations

 - Control Unit (CU)

 A group of these components together is called a core.
 Multiple cores together are also referred to as CPUs.
-As you can see describing this can get kinda tricky.
+As you can see, describing these structures can get a little tricky because of all the confusing terminology!

 Modern computers now have multiple cores.
 What does this mean?

 This means that there are multiple groups of the above components that can each process data within the same computer.
 A dual core CPU is a chip with two cores.
 A quad-core CPU is a chip with 4 cores and so on.
-This allows modern computers to perform multiple tasks at the same time instead of sequentially, such as 4 tasks simultaneously on a current typical laptop (with 4 cores).
-This makes our computers much faster than they used to be (“Central Processing Unit” 2021).
+This allows modern computers to perform multiple tasks at the same time, instead of performing tasks sequentially.
+For example, a typical laptop with 4 cores nowadays can perform 4 tasks simultaneously.
+This ability to multitask makes our computers much faster than they used to be (“Central Processing Unit” 2021).

-In addition to the main CPU or CPUs or cores (chose your favorite name), computers may be equipped with specialized processors called GPUs which stands for graphics processing units that are especially efficient at tasks involving images (gaming et al. n.d.).
-Thus often tasks that involve images are done using the GPU(s) and not the CPU(s).
-This frees up the CPU(s) to continue on the tasks not involving images more efficiently.
-Note however, that GPU processors are also “generally programmable” (meaning they can work with different types of data) and can also be used to perform tasks that don’t involve images (gaming et al. n.d.).
-It’s also really good at doing something called parallel processing, which means dividing up a single task into multiple pieces that can be run simultaneously and thus allowing for running a task more efficiently overall.
-People also use GPU graphics cards which can add additional GPUs for more computational power (gaming et al. n.d.).
+In addition to the main CPU (or CPUs, or cores, depending on your favorite name), computers may be equipped with specialized processors called GPUs, which stands for graphics processing units, that are especially efficient at tasks involving images (gaming et al. n.d.).
+Therefore, tasks that involve images are often performed using the GPU(s) and not the CPU(s).
+This enables more efficient processing of data by freeing up the CPU(s) to focus on tasks not involving images.
+Note, however, that GPU processors are also “generally programmable” (meaning they can work with different types of data) and can also be used to perform tasks that don’t involve images (gaming et al. n.d.).
+They are also very good at doing something called parallel processing, which means dividing up a single task into multiple pieces that can be run simultaneously and thus allowing for individual task processes to be more effective overall.
+People also use GPU graphics cards to add additional GPUs to their computers for more computational power (gaming et al. n.d.).

 Hyper-threading is also an option for improving processing.
 This technology started in 2002 by Intel (“Hyper-Threading - Wikipedia” n.d.).
-The idea is that while part of the same core is idle or waiting for a given task, another part of the same core can work to perform another task.
-This isn’t as efficient as a having another core or CPU, but it does improve efficiency (“What Is Hyper-threading HP® Tech Takes” n.d.; “Hyper-Threading - Wikipedia” n.d.).
-So many modern computer chips actually use all three efficiency boosters (having multiple cores, having GPUs, and using hyper-threading).
-Thus a chip with 4 cores that also has hyper-threading can work on 8 tasks simultaneously.
-Since it is now much easier to produce chips with multiple cores and because there are some security concerns with hyper-threading, the field seems to be moving away from hyper-threading [(“What Is Hyper-threading HP® Tech Takes” n.d.; “Hyper-Threading - Wikipedia” n.d.).
+The idea is that while part of a core is idle or waiting for a given task, another part of the same core can work to perform another task.
+This isn’t as efficient as a having an additional core or CPU, but it does improve efficiency (“What Is Hyper-threading HP® Tech Takes” n.d.; “Hyper-Threading - Wikipedia” n.d.).
+Many modern computer chips actually use all three efficiency boosters (having multiple cores, having GPUs, and using hyper-threading).
+Thus, a chip with 4 cores that also has hyper-threading can work on 8 tasks simultaneously.
+That being said, as it is now much easier to produce chips with multiple cores, and because there are some security concerns with hyper-threading, the trend of the computing field nowadays seems to be moving away from hyper-threading [(“What Is Hyper-threading HP® Tech Takes” n.d.; “Hyper-Threading - Wikipedia” n.d.).

 3.0.2 Memory or RAM - short-term memory

-OK, so we have already talked about how data can be stored in the registers within the CPU.
+We have already talked about how data can be stored in the registers within the CPU.
 This data or memory is used directly by the CPU during operations or tasks.
 However, our CPUs need additional quick access to instructional data to tell the CPU what to do to perform the operations and what data to use.
 This is also the data in a file that we are working with at a particular moment in time (“What Is RAM (Random-Access Memory)?” n.d.).
-This bring us to RAM, which stands for Random Access Memory.
+This brings us to RAM, which stands for Random Access Memory.
 It is often simply referred to as memory.
-Ram is similarly made out of transistors and capacitors like the registers within the CPU, but it is located nearby but outside of the CPU (“What Is RAM (Random-Access Memory)?” n.d.; “How RAM Works” 2000).
-This type of memory is that it is temporary.
-Data is stored in RAM for only a short time, while your computer is running a task on it, but then it disappears.
-Due to the fact that what is stored disappears, this type of memory is also called volatile.
-This is why when you are working on a file, but forget to save it, you might lose your work (“What Is RAM (Random-Access Memory)?” n.d.; “How RAM Works” 2000).
+RAM is made out of transistors and capacitors, similar to the registers within the CPU, but it is located outside of, but very near, the CPU (“What Is RAM (Random-Access Memory)?” n.d.; “How RAM Works” 2000).
+One characteristic of this type of memory is that it is temporary.
+Data is stored in RAM for only a short time while your computer is running a task on it, then it disappears afterwards.
+Due to the fact that the stored memory disappears afterwards, this type of memory is also called volatile.
+This is why when you forget to save a file you are working on, you might lose your work (“What Is RAM (Random-Access Memory)?” n.d.; “How RAM Works” 2000).

 For more information about how RAM works, check out this website (“How RAM Works” 2000).